emmahastings/my_twiiter_app/README.md

-# Social Dashboard
+# Twitter Dashboard
-Application to access various social media platfomrs.
+Application to access Twitter using Spring Social.

 ### Authors and Contributors
 Emma Hastings (@emmahastings)